icebergandwind/Structure-preserving-Image-Smoothing/README.md

 # Structure-preserving-Image-Smoothing
+Image smoothing is a fundamental tool in computer graphics and image processing, whose major challenge is to smooth the input image while preserving its salient structure features.
+Recently, a piecewise smooth approach called L0 gradient minimization has been proposed for image smoothing.
+It employs gradient sparsity to achieve locally identical effect, which excels existing methods, making the visual performance more satisfying.
+However, methods based on L0 gradient minimization can easily cause staircase effect and lose part of structure.
+In this paper, we make the best of L0 gradient minimization and gradient fidelity term to present a new smoothing method.
+Our method can maintain the main structure of the image and restrain the staircase effect to make the gradient smoother.
+The essential structure in similar RGB values is preserved as well.
+Experimental results illustrate that our method applies widely, and particularly beneficial to image composition, edge detection and clip-art JPEG artifact removal, etc.

 ## High-Level ideas
+The proposed method can remove unnecessary details while miantaining the salient structures.
+The following is a 1D scanline example.
 <img src="/results/illustration.png" width="1000">

+To better illustrate the power of the proposed, we also can see the gradient map in the following image where different structure may have similar colors in nearby regions.
+The proposed method can detect the structures compared with other L0 base methods.
 ![Gradient_Map](/results/gradient_map.png)

+Here is another example that illustrates the power of the proposed method.
 ![example](/results/extract_structure.png)

 ## Comparisons
+Compared with other well-known methods, the proposed method can address all three concerns raised in image smoothing: Staircase Effect, Edge Blur and Structure Destroy.
 <img src="/results/math.png" width="900">

+## Object Function

 ## Algorithms
 <img src="/results/algorithm.png" width="600">